 All master’s degrees require a minimum of 30 credit hours, with some programs requiring more.

 The total credit hours required for a doctoral degree varies with the degree program.
 At least 60 percent of the doctoral credit hours, beyond the master’s degree, must be 800 level and above.
-However, in doctoral programs that require only a bachelor’s degree for admission, students must complete 60 percent of total hours at the 700 level or above, and the majority of total hours (50 percent plus one hour) must be 800 level or above.
+However, in doctoral programs that require only a bachelor’s degree for admission, students must complete 60 percent of the total credit hours at the 700 level or above, and the majority of the total credit hours (50 percent plus one hour) must be 800 level or above.

-Transfer hours cannot be used to satisfy the course level requirements stated above unless transfer hours are of appropriate level, and from Kansas Board of Regents institutions.
+Transfer hours cannot be used to satisfy the course level requirements stated above unless the transfer hours are of the appropriate level, and from Kansas Board of Regents institutions.
 Workshop hours may not be used to satisfy the course level requirements.

 Specific program requirements are listed in the individual program’s section of the Graduate Catalog.
 Transfer credit policies are listed in the appropriate section of the Graduate Catalog.

-- Upon the advice and consent of the major department, a maximum of 6 credit hours of work in one earned master’s degree program may be applied to a second master’s degree.
+Upon the advice and consent of the major department, a maximum of 6 credit hours of work in one earned master’s degree program may be applied to a second master’s degree.

-- No more than 6 credit hours of independent study coursework (excluding dissertation, thesis and other independent study activities that are terminal requirements for a degree) can be used in a degree program.
+No more than 6 credit hours of independent study coursework (excluding dissertation, thesis and other independent study activities that are terminal requirements for a degree) can be used in a degree program.

-- No more than 15 hours of work graded S, Cr or Bg (when on an approved plan of study) may be used toward the requirements of a graduate degree (excluding dissertation, thesis and other independent study activities that are terminal requirements for a degree).
+No more than 15 credit hours of work graded S, Cr or Bg (when on an approved plan of study) may be used toward the requirements of a graduate degree (excluding dissertation, thesis and other independent study activities that are terminal requirements for a degree).
 Refer to individual program areas as they may differ regarding this limit.

-- Enrollment in Final Semester.
+Enrollment in Final Semester.
 Graduate students must be enrolled in appropriate graduate-level coursework during the semester of graduation.
 Such enrollment recognizes the use of university resources, including faculty and staff, as part of degree completion.
 The minimum enrollment for thesis students is 1 credit hour of thesis.
 The minimum enrollment for doctoral students is 2 credit hours of dissertation.

-- Doctoral students are required to spend at least two continuous semesters (summer excluded) as full-time students.
+Doctoral students are required to spend at least two continuous semesters (summer excluded) as full-time students.

 Faculty members of Wichita State University who hold the rank of assistant professor or higher cannot earn graduate degrees from Wichita State except for unassigned faculty (not attached to a particular college) or faculty members granted specific approval by the Graduate Council.
 Full-time faculty members may not pursue more than 6 credit hours of graduate credit per semester.